-FormCrafts has a powerful integration with Salesforce that allows you to read and write data in ways that works with your business process.
+FormCrafts is a powerful form builder that allows you to create smart forms for Salesforce.
 Let's see what you can do with FormCrafts and Salesforce.

 You can create forms in FormCrafts that will create new records in Salesforce, or update existing records.
 You can also create and update related records.

 Always create a new record